thesmokinyogi/askjohn/voice-to-text/WORKING_AGREEMENT.md

 │     ☐ YES → Proceed                                 │
 │     ☐ NO  → VALIDATE FIRST                          │
 │                                                      │
+│  6.
+If fixing multiple instances, have I searched    │ │     for ALL instances first?                         │
+│     ☐ YES → Proceed                                 │
+│     ☐ NO  → GREP/SEARCH FIRST, CREATE CHECKLIST    │
+│                                                      │
 │  IF ANY ANSWER IS "NO" OR "ASSUMPTION":             │ │  ❌ DO NOT WRITE CODE                               │
 │  ✅ DO THE PREPARATION WORK                         │
 └─────────────────────────────────────────────────────┘
 ```

+**Why Question 6 Matters:**
+When fixing multiple instances, searching first gives you the complete picture.
+You know exactly what needs fixing, can create a checklist, fix systematically, and verify completeness.
+Fixing ad-hoc means working blind, missing instances, and tests become your discovery mechanism (which is backwards). **The 2 minutes of searching saves 10 minutes of fixing what you missed.**

 **This gate exists because:**
 - Writing code without observation creates bugs